The 8 quietest hair dryers for a less noisy blow-dry experience

 - Any outstanding advanced technology or features

-It’s also worth noting that some of the quietest hair dryers can be a little on the pricier side, due to their advanced technology in making them less noisy.
-However, more positively, this means they are often lighter and more compact, which increases their value-for-money factor as they can often double up as the best travel hair dryers.
+Ito 's worth pointing out that the quietest hair dryers do tend to be a little pricier because of the advanced technology involved in making them so.
+But on a more positive note, they're also often lighter and more compact, which ups the value-for-money factor as they often double up as the best travel hair dryers.

-- Speed and heat settings: Having multiple speed and temperature options means you can adjust your dryer depending on your hair's needs and/or desired finish.
+- Number of speed and heat settings: Having multiple speed and temperature options means you can adjust your dryer depending on your hair's needs and/or desired finish.

-- Size and weight: These are both important day-to-day, especially if you're hoping to avoid the dreaded arm ache.
-But it's even more important if you travel frequently and need a tool that won't take up too much space, or weigh a tonne, in your bag.
+- Size and weight: The size and weight of your dryer is important day-to-day, particularly if you're hoping to avoid arm ache.
+But it's even more important if you travel regularly and need a tool that won't take up too much space in your bag.

-- Technology: Look out for any special features that are incorporated into a dryer - key ones to look out for are ionic technology for a smoother finish or ceramic for more even heat distribution.
+- Technology: Look out for any special features that are incorporated into a dryer, such as ionic technology for a smoother finish, or ceramic for more even heat distribution, for example.

 What is the average decibel level of a hair dryer?